ietf/www.ietf.org/Guide to being effective in the IETF.md

 It is common practice in business email for people to press reply and write something at the top, keeping a copy of every previous reply in the message below.
 In the IETF context this is a real problem for these reasons:
 1. It makes it much more difficult for people to follow a complex discussion with multiple points being made by multiple people.
 2. Some participants use email clients that do not hide quoted text very well and so this makes it much harder for them to follow the discussion.
-3. Every message appears in the public archive, and that practice clutters this archive, reducing its utility as a reference tool.
+3. Every message appears in the public archive, and this practice clutters the archive, reducing its utility as a reference tool.

 Instead, the following practice is recommended:

-* Reply to individual points individually, below quoted text from the message that your are replying to.
+* Reply to individual points individually, below quoted text from the message that you are replying to.
 This allows the reader to immediately understand the context of your reply and makes your reply much more effective, particularly if you want the reader to act on it.
 * Cut down the quoted text that you are replying to, to the minimum required to provide the context for your reply.
 It is not rude to remove 99% of someone's message and just quote the sentence/phrase that you want to reply to.
 This focuses the conversation and ensures that other readers do not waste time re-reading unnecessary text.

 As an example, if someone writes: